acaeaeeda/Custom-lua-libs/en_us/farmerUtils/README.md

 ## Notes
 - The configuration file (`dataManager.lua`) must be in the same directory level as the library body (`farmerutils.lua`).
 - This document will always be consistent with the latest version.
+- This document is translated by Tiangong AI.

 # Methods
 ## canReap() -> boolean